 At the same time, this entails a responsability for everyone who is on campus to show special consideration during the Covid-19 pandemic, and think about their own behavioral.
 As a student, you are encouraged to not be on campus more than necessary.
 That is, come to campus for your scheduled activities and conduct other studies from home.

 All students are urged to keep updated on this page for Chalmers general information about Chalmers' handling of the situation, consequences for the education, and how to best contribute as an individual.
 In the course rooms in Canvas you stay up to date on what applies to your courses.

 Chalmers is continuously monitoring the development of the coronavirus outbreak and following recommendations and decisions from the Swedish authorities.

-NEW.
 How teaching will be carried out during spring 2021

 During the spring semester, Chalmers will continue to conduct education in a mixed format, with some parts carried out on campus, and some parts remotely.
 Chalmers’ ambition is to increase the amount of campus-based education as much as possible in the spring semester while following the authorities' recommendations and risk assessments.